 Finding the perfect major isn’t always easy.
-We asked Carthage students, professors, and staff how they found the right major for them.
+We asked Carthage students how they found the right major for them.
 Here is their advice:

 1. Follow your childhood dreams

 Childhood dreams often become grown-up careers.
-These students and faculty members knew exactly what their majors would be when they were children.
+These students knew exactly what their majors would be when they were children.

 2. Explore your personal interests

 One way to choose a major is to find what activities, subjects, and fields are most interesting to you.
-These students and staff members decided on their majors by exploring their personal interests.
+These students decided on their majors by exploring their personal interests.

 3. Take classes that seem interesting

 For those who feel a little stuck, take classes that seem interesting to you.
 Consider what subjects you find most fascinating, or subjects you’ve never taken a class on before.
 You might just find a new passion.

 “I took a class [in computer science] my sophomore year of high school and was fascinated with the complexity of programming.
 It is extremely rewarding to help create a new program or piece of code that is challenging and complex.
 Coding is like learning another language.
 When you are given a task, there are so many different ways to approach it.” — Kailee Ottman ’22; computer science major, Chinese language minor